 3. Increase Accuracy

-By integrating the entire signal chain into a single rugged system, NI CompactDAQ controllers reduce the number of links, thereby reducing points of failure and sources of error.
+By integrating the entire signal chain into a single rugged system, CompactDAQ controllers reduce the number of links, thereby reducing points of failure and sources of error.
 Consider the analog signal path.
-In a traditional measurement system, with the signal conditioning and analog-to-digital conversion split between two boxes, three new sources of error are introduced—the cable and the connectors on the signal conditioning box and DAQ device.
+In a traditional measurement system, with the signal conditioning and analog-to-digital conversion split between two boxes, three new sources of error are introduced—the cable and connectors on the signal conditioning box and the DAQ device.
 External noise and loose connections can reduce the integrity of the analog signal and limit the ability to take accurate measurements.
 Similarly, data and power wires are susceptible to human error and prone to wear and tear.

 4. Enable Online Processing

-The array of I/O modules is fundamental to the performance of any NI CompactDAQ system.
+The array of I/O modules is fundamental to the performance of any CompactDAQ system.
 The modules contain all the circuitry needed for particular electrical or sensor measurements in a single, rugged package.
 The integrated signal conditioning includes amplification, filtering, excitation, and isolation, which are essential for acquiring accurate sensor measurements.
 Modules are available with simultaneous sampling, 24-bit resolution, and up to 1 MS/s/ch sample rates so you can meet the most demanding measurement requirements.

-5. Keep Up with Application Requirements
+5. Keep Up With Application Requirements

 With LabVIEW, you can develop custom measurement systems faster.
 Within a single software environment, LabVIEW provides unparalleled integration with NI DAQ hardware, extensive signal processing libraries, and UI controls built for measurement data visualization.
 Additionally, LabVIEW abstracts low-level programming calls so that your system can adapt to changing requirements and technologies over time.
-For example, you can reuse LabVIEW VIs written for USB NI CompactDAQ with an NI CompactDAQ controller without making changes to the software.
+For example, you can reuse LabVIEW VIs written for USB CompactDAQ with a CompactDAQ controller without making changes to the software.
 This adaptability, along with the capability of NI-DAQmx driver software to synchronize measurement data and easily add new measurement types, provides an extremely flexible software solution.
-In LabVIEW 2012, NI offers new examples, templates, and sample projects focused on user proficiency to help engineers and scientist of all levels to innovate faster.
+In LabVIEW, NI offers examples, templates, and sample projects focused on user proficiency to help engineers and scientist of all levels to innovate faster.
 These options provide different starting points for novice programmers interested in seeing measurements fast and experienced programmers seeking scalable software architectures designed by LabVIEW developers.
 NI continues to provide new tools to increase the proficiency and thus the productivity of LabVIEW programmers worldwide.
 Nonprogrammers interested in configuration-based data-logging software can choose ready-to-run applications that are powered by LabVIEW and available through the LabVIEW Tools Network.